kosmios1/Beetle-Quest/doc/report.typ

 This service provides the administrator with the necessary tools to manage the system in a controlled manner: allowing operations on users, gacha and market services.

 #makesubparagraph([_API gateway_], level: 5)
-There are two reverse proxies (the gateways to access the application) which use different technologies like circuit breakers, load balancers to handle requests.
+There are two reverse proxies, the gateways to access the application which also act as load balancer, that handle requests.
 One gateway is exclusive for the admin's operation the other for the users' ones.
 Reverse proxies are implemented with #link("https://traefik.io/")[Traefik].

 #linebreak()